 The salient issue identified in this report is the lack of transport alternatives people have to owning and driving a car.
 The Shire has the highest rate of socioeconomic disadvantage in Victoria.
-About 50% of the median income of \$775 for most households is spent on access due to the need to own and use a car to get around.
-Making savings in transport will not only substantially relieve financial pressures on households, but increase capacities for spending locally, and help the Shire's economic development.
+The median income for households is \$775 and about half of this is spent on transport due to the need to own and use a car to get around.
+Enabling households to make savings on their transport costs will not only substantially relieve financial pressures, but will also increase capacities for spending locally, and help the Shire's local economy.